rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 * Rust Foundation Fellows (RFFs) are members of the Rust community to whom the Rust Foundation will award a stipend of $1,000 a month, for 12 months.

 * The Rust Foundation does not expect RFFs to spend 20 more hours a month supporting the community, but rather to reward them for the time they are already contributing to help improve their work-life balance and reduce the risk of burnout.

-<mark>Through the Fellowship program, we hope to provide support to volunteers who are already contributing to the community, and enable those with Rust experience to develop their ability to contribute to the community.</mark>

 > ### Benefits